CoBrALab/twolevel_ants_dbm/README.md

 Skull stripped files produce better initial affine matches during registration and provide stronger features to SyN registration stages compared to unstripped files.

+(example input can be found in folder test/)

 ## Configuration

 Suggested configuration is to use a ``--rigid-model-target``, typically an MNI model,